arneboe/PixelController/README.md

  * does the gamma correction work? what exactly does it doe?
  * remove ConfigConstant.CFG_PIXEL_SIZE from config.
 It clutters the config and is useless.
 Use default pixel size and let user resize the window instead
  * remove HorizontalLayout and BoxLayout.
 They are both just special cases of MatrixLayout and not needed anymore
+ * Rewrite how speed is handled.
+Reducing fps is not a good way to reduce animation speed. fps should always be fixed.

 # PixelController